anushajp/real-time-calculator/README.md

 A challenge as part of a job application.
 The last 10 calculations done via the site across users are displayed with last displayed first.
 Updated in real-time.

+The project is primarily in Django and uses swampdragon for real-time updates of the calculations across users which uses a tornado instance to keep a web socket open for the real-time updates.

 To see it working,

 Pull code.